 The Bank of England describes operational resilience as ‘the ability to prevent, adapt, respond to, recover and learn from operational disruptions’ in a paper issued jointly with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).

-The foundations for the regulation, which will see a delay in its enforcement to October 2021 due to the coronavirus pandemic, were laid in 2018.
-The Discussion Paper ‘Building the UK Financial Sector’s Operational Resilience’ was published as a response to the understanding that ‘a lack of operational resilience represents a threat to each of the supervisory authorities’ objectives, as well as to their shared goal of maintaining financial stability.’
+The foundations for the regulation were laid in 2018, when the Discussion Paper ‘Building the UK Financial Sector’s Operational Resilience’ was published as a response to the understanding that ‘a lack of operational resilience represents a threat to each of the supervisory authorities’ objectives, as well as to their shared goal of maintaining financial stability.’

 The three bodies – PRA, FCA, and The Bank of England– have combined responsibility for governing virtually all registered actors within the UK financial service sector.
 Accordingly, the following will be impacted by the new Operational Resilience regulations: